How Do I Become an Auto Mechanic?

 Becoming an Auto Mechanic

 Becoming a successful auto mechanic can be the start of an enduring career.
 The U.S. Bureau of Labor Statistics (BLS) says automotive service is a growing industry with high demand for skilled workers.
-Data from the BLS indicates the field will add close to 46,000 jobs between 2016 and 2026 for a 6% projected growth.
+Data from the BLS indicates the field will lose 27,800 jobs between 2019 and 2029 for a 4% decline in jobs.
 Developing your skills as an auto mechanic can be a 3-step process.

 |Required Education||High school diploma or equivalent|